shuai-xu/flink/docs/dev/table/sql.md

 **Parameter Specification**
 * ROW_NUMBER(): An over window function to calculate the row number, starting from 1.
 * PARTITION BY col1[, col2..]: Specifying the columns by which the records are partitioned.
 * ORDER BY col1\[,asc\|desc\] \[, col2 \[asc\|desc\]...\]: Specifying the columns by which the records are ordered.
-The ordering direction can be different on different columns.
+The ordering directions can be different on different columns.

-Flink SQL will sort the input data stream according to the order key, so if the topN records have been changed, the changed ones will be sent as retract records to downstream.
-In addition, if the TopN records needs to be stored to external storage, the result table must be defined with a primary key.
+Flink SQL will sort the input data stream according to the order key, so if the top <var>N</var> records have been changed, the changed ones will be sent as retract records to downstream.
+In addition, if the top <var>N</var> records need to be stored in external storage, the result table must be defined with a primary key.

-**NOTE**: The usage of TopN has some constraints: To enable Flink SQL recognize that this query is a TopN query, the "`where  rownum <= N`" clause is necessary for the outer sql query, and it cannot be substituted by expressions containing "rownum", for example, "`where rownum - 5 <= N`".
-Besides, it is free to add other conditions in where clause, but they can only be joined using "And".
+**NOTE**: The usage of TOPN has some constraints.
+To enable Flink SQL to recognize that this query is a TOPN query, the `where rownum <= N` clause is necessary for the outer sql query and cannot be substituted by expressions containing `rownum` (for example, `where rownum - 5 <= N`).
+Besides, it is free to add other conditions in the `where` clause, but they can only be joined using `and`.

 #### No Ranking Number Optimization
-As stated above, the "rownum" field will be written into the result table as one field of the primary key, which leads to many duplicate records being written to the result table.
-For example, when the 9th record is updated as the 1st, all the first 9 records will be rewritten to the result table as updating result.
+As stated above, the `rownum` field will be written into the result table as one field of the primary key, which leads to many duplicate records being written to the result table.
+For example, when the record of rank 9 is updated and its rank is changed to 1, all the first 9 records will be rewritten to the result table as updating result.
 If the result table receives too many data, it will become the bottleneck of the SQL job.

-The optimization method is discarding "rownum" field when writing records to result table.
-This is reasonable because the number of TopN records is usually not large, thus the consumers can sort the records themselves quickly.
-Without "rownum" field, in the example above, only the changed record needs to be send to downstream, which can reduce much burden of the result table.
+The optimization method is discarding `rownum` field when writing records to the result table.
+This is reasonable because the number of the top <var>N</var> records is usually not large, thus the consumers can sort the records themselves quickly.
+Without `rownum` field, in the example above, only the changed record needs to be sent to downstream, which can reduce much burden of the result table.

 **Grammar**
 {% highlight sql %}